vindar/tgx/docs/intro_install.md

 - **With the Arduino IDE.**

   Install the library directly from within the library manager of the IDE: `[Sketch] > [Include Library] > [Manage Libraries]` and then search for `tgx` and install the latest version.

-- **With PlaftormIO.**
+- **With PlatformIO.**

-  Install the library directly from within VSCode/PlaftormIO: `[PIO Home] > [libraries]`  then search for `tgx` , select it and press `[add to Project]`.
+  Install the library directly from within VSCode/PlatformIO: `[PIO Home] > [libraries]`  then search for `tgx` , select it and press `[add to Project]`.

 ## Using TGX on a desktop computer (Windows/Linux/MacOS)

 There are two options:

 - **Manually adding the library code directly to a project.**

     1. Copy all the files from the `\src` directory directly into the target project directory.
     2. Reference all TGX's `.cpp` files to be compiled together with the project's source files.

 - **Building a library file.**

   Alternatively, it is possible to build a standalone library file.
 A CMake configuration `CMakeLists.txt` is provided at the root of the library:
     1. Install [CMake](https://cmake.org/) (version 3.10 or later).
     2. Open a terminal/shell at the library root folder and type:
         - `mkdir build`